Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/before-you-begin/prod-azure-deployment-details.md

 ---
 # Get deployment details

 When you install AI Unlimited on Azure, you'll use an Azure Resource Manager (ARM) template, and you'll provide network and security details.

-You can get them ahead of time from your admin or the Azure Portal.
+If you want to, you can copy this template and send it to an admin who knows these details&mdash;to get them ahead of time.
+Or, get them from the Azure Portal. ***(is the portal sentence correct?)***

 ***These are the parms required by Azure, but the customer's org may require more.
 Thinking about best way to help them get those ahead of time.
 Can't put a table (of the full set) in a code block.***